King Pocha

 King Pocha features a dalgona game, where the prize is corn cheese.

-On the menu: savory kimchi pancakes, stir-fried chicken gizzards (닭똥집), bondaegi soup, octopus, volcano mala casserole
+On the menu: savory kimchi pancakes, stir-fried chicken gizzards (닭똥집), bondaegi soup, octopus, volcano mala hotpot

 * Established in May 2025 at the strip mall on the southwest corner of 3rd & Western.